 Technical Analysis versus Fundamental Analysis Of Binary Options

 Technical analysis vs Fundamental analysis.
-It’s a highly debated topic with traders from both side claiming their analysis method to be better.
+It’s a highly debated topic with traders from both sides claiming their analysis method to be better.

-Whether it is to make a living or for just the sake of side income if you have chosen binary options trading, the decision is absolutely right if you have the passion for the same.
+Whether it is to make a living or for just the sake of side income, if you have chosen binary options for trading, the decision is right if you have the passion for the same.

-There should be a lot of dedication and effort from each and every trader to be successful in this industry.
+There should be a lot of dedication and effort from every trader to be successful in this industry.

-It is true that many beginner traders with minimum trading knowledge are earning well with the help of auto trading platforms and with the assistance of signals and other indicators.
+Many beginner traders with minimum trading knowledge are earning well with the help of auto trading platforms and with the help of signals and other indicators.

-But the survive in this field for a long term you should have the knowledge about binary options, how trading technique works and also, you will need a lot of market knowledge.
+But the survival in this field for a long term you should know binary options, how the trading technique works and also, you will need a lot of market knowledge.

-Coupled with knowledge, analysis plays a big role in trading.
-Basically, there are 3 categories of analysis:
+Coupled with knowledge, analysis plays a significant role in trading.
+There are three categories of study: